7 Things to Do in Ras Sidr

 2. Al Nozha Beach Village

-The village is located 45 kilometres away from Ras Sidr, and about 38 kilometres away from the Martyr Ahmed Hamdi Tunnel.
-It has many services and facilities that make it one of the best places to stay in Ras Sidr.
+The village is located 45 kilometres away from Ras Sidr and about 38 kilometres from the Martyr Ahmed Hamdi Tunnel.
+It has many services and facilities, making it one of the best places to stay in Ras Sidr.
 It has playing areas for children, bike and horse tracks, a mosque, an aqua park, swimming pools, and a marina for fishing and yachts.

 3. Moses Coast Village

-The Moses Coast Village is located 30 km away from the Moses Springs area on the Sharm El-Sheikh desert road and 150 km away from Cairo.
-In this village, you will find green spaces, swimming pools, restaurants, cafes, a gym, commercial areas, animation shows, a spa, an aqua park, and a 5-stars hotel.
+The Moses Coast Village is located 30 km from the Moses Springs area on the Sharm El-Sheikh desert road and 150 km from Cairo.
+This village has green spaces, swimming pools, restaurants, cafes, a gym, commercial areas, animation shows, a spa, an aqua park, and a 5-star hotel.

 4. Moon Beach Resort

-Moon Beach is a wonderful resort to spend a great vacation with your family and friends.
-There, you will find the beautiful blue sea, palm trees, and flowering shrubs.
-You can also spend time watching dolphins on a nice yacht trip.
-There are many restaurants in the resort, from Egyptian cuisine to Turkish and European ones.
+Moon Beach is a beautiful resort where you can spend a great vacation with your family and friends.
+You will find the beautiful blue sea, palm trees, and flowering shrubs there.
+You can also spend time watching dolphins on a lovely yacht trip.
+The resort has many restaurants, from Egyptian cuisine to Turkish and European ones.

 5. Lasanda Village